reshufflehq/reshuffle-wix-connector/README.md

 When configuring the external database collection on Wix, you can define a `settings` object that is sent from Wix to the connector with every request.

-To use (the optional) secret, you should configure the settings object to include:
+To use (the optional) secret, configure the settings object to include:
 ```json
 {
   "secret": ".....your secret....."